hashhashu/separable-notes/README.md

 **Read this in other languages: [English](README.md), [中文](README_ZH.md).**

+**:exclamation:The project is still under urgent development and is currently unstable.
+Please use it with caution.**

 # separable-notes
 separable notes is a VSCode extension that can manage your inline code note, make your note separable.